 Just west of Vashon Island is the incredible Olympic National Park, one of the region’s most magnificent treasures.
 This sprawling, magical evergreen forest contains waterfalls, canyons, mountains, beaches, and even an old-growth rainforest.

-South of Olympic National Park lie some of the Washington Coast’s favorite seaside towns, including Ocean Shores and Long Beach, ideal destinations for beach vacations.
+South of Olympic National Park lies some of the Washington Coast’s favorite seaside towns, including Ocean Shores and Long Beach, ideal destinations for beach vacations.
 Further south along the way to Portland is the stunning Oregon Coast, including Astoria, Seaside, and Cannon Beach.

 And to the east is one of the Northwest’s most iconic and awe-inspiring gems, Mt.
 Rainier National Park, another must-visit for any trip to the Pacific Northwest.
 From snow-capped mountains to herds of wild deer and vibrant wildflower meadows, the expansive park is like another world.